With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Do you hoard stuff?
 Have you run out of storage in your home?
 If you answer yes to both, you have some serious decluttering to do.

-De-cluttering allows you to clear away the visual noise from your home, whether those are toys your kids no longer play with, clothes you don’t like or don’t fit you anymore, or home gym equipment you haven’t touched in ages.
-There’s no point in having them if you’re not using them anymore, right?
+Decluttering allows you to clear away the visual noise from your home, whether it’s toys your kids no longer play with, clothes you don’t like or that don’t fit you anymore, or home gym equipment you haven’t touched in ages.
+There’s no point in having things if you’re not using them anymore, right?

 But, instead of throwing them away, consider donating or selling your clutter.

-Those you can sell can earn you a couple of dollars.
-Those that you donate may give you some tax incentives.
+Itemsyou can sell can earn you a couple of dollars.
+Items that you donate may give you some tax incentives.

-De-cluttering will free your home with more space as well as reduce your physical and mental cleaning workload.
+Decluttering will free up more space in your home as well as reduce your physical and mental cleaning workload.

 Where to sell stuff for cash?

-You can post the items you want to sell on eBay, Facebook Marketplace, or even do a garage sale.
+You can post the items you want to sell on eBay, Facebook Marketplace, or even have a garage sale.

-If you want to sell old electronics such as tablets or iPhone or CDs and DVDs, try using this free Decluttr app here to sell your stuff online for cash.
+If you want to sell old electronics such as tablets, iPhones, or CDs and DVDs, try using this free Decluttr app here to sell your stuff online for cash.

-Another great place to sell stuff like books, DVDs, cellphones, and more is through the Amazon Trade-In Program.
+Another great place to sell stuff like books, DVDs, and cell phones is through the Amazon Trade-In Program.

-Amazon pays only in Amazon gift card credit, which is still fine if you like shopping at Amazon anyway.
+Amazon pays only in Amazon gift card credit, which is fine if you like shopping at Amazon.

 One good thing about selling through the Amazon Trade-In Program is that the site will also provide you with a free pre-paid USPS or UPS shipping label so all you need to do is send off the items you want to sell.

-If you have used name-brand fashion items, such as Louis Vuitton or Michael Kors bags, or clothes that you want to sell, we recommend Poshmark!
+If you have used name-brand fashion items such as Louis Vuitton or Michael Kors bags, or upscale clothes that you want to sell, we recommend Poshmark.
 Download this free Poshmark app here and start selling.

 Related: 24 Best Websites To Sell Stuff Locally and Make Quick Cash From